Where to buy the Galaxy Tab S7 and S7+

 We have a sleek metal chassis which is very slim and light, alongside a 120Hz Super AMOLED screen on the Tab S7+, and a LTPS LCD screen on the Tab S7.
 The Tab S7 comes equipped with an 11in screen, whilst the S7+ features a larger 12.4in display.
 The Tab S7 weighs 502g and is 6.3mm thick, whilst the Tab S7+ weighs 575g and is 5.7mm thick.

-The tablets come in three colour options: Mystic Black, Mystic Grey and 2020's signature Samsung shade Mystic Bronze - though we don't know if certain colours are locked to specific international markets.
+The tablets come in three colour options: Mystic Black, Mystic Grey and 2020's signature Samsung shade, Mystic Bronze.

 The rear of the tablet has a section below the camera to store the stylus magnetically where it will be charged, just like on the Tab S6.
 The S Pen can also attach to the side of the tablet, but it won’t charge there.
 You also get a storage place included within the Galaxy Book Case if you purchase that.